 7. Actively communicate before, during, and after

-Communication is key for minimizing donor confusion.
-You should communicate with your attendees before, during, and after your hybrid-style fundraising events.
+Communication is key to minimize donor confusion.
+You should communicate with your attendees before, during, and after your hybrid-style fundraising events:

-Before: Promoting your upcoming online event is essential for success.
-Having the right audience can propel your organization above and beyond its fundraising goals and invigorate those working towards your mission.
+- Before: Promoting your upcoming online event is essential for success.
+Having the right audience can propel your organization above and beyond its fundraising goals and invigorate those working toward your mission.

-During: The day of the hybrid fundraising has come, and it’s time to open the fundraising!
-Once your event has officially been launched, make sure you optimize donor communication in-person and online for the best engagement.
+- During: The day of your hybrid fundraiser has come, and it’s time to open up fundraising!
+Once your event has officially been launched, make sure you optimize donor communication in person and online for the best engagement.
 Consider recruiting both a live and virtual emcee to keep the event flowing smoothly for both audiences.
 Designate a tech support lead and/or virtual monitor to actively communicate with and help remote attendees, too.

-Hybrid-style fundraising events could be the “new normal” of fundraising.
-When done right, they could be just the secret recipe that catapults your fundraising to new heights.
+When done right, hybrid events could be the secret recipe that catapults your fundraising to new heights.
 Use this guide as a foundation for your next or first hybrid event.
-Meet your donors where they are—whether that is in-person or online.
-Happy fundraising!
+Meet your donors where they are—whether that’s in person or online—and prioritize a dynamic, user-friendly experience that will help you form lasting connections with supporters.

 Author: Karrie Wozniak, Chief Marketing Officer, OneCause